mikeestrada/ReactNodeMysql/README.md

 ## Known bugs/issues
 1. Login not authenticating via token
-2. Adding gifs to faves
-3. Retrieving gifs
+3. Rendering fave gifs
 4. Logout is local
-5. Registration
+5. Salting on the front end